merihbozbura/merihbozbura.github.io/_posts/2018-03-30-first-post.md

 If you uses **View()** function, the read csv file is shown like in this image. ![blury.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/images/blury.jpg?raw=true)

 Histogram of Marmara region has right skewed distribution.
 A few larger values bring the mean upwards.
 It is the closest region to normal distribution compared to the other regions and it is expected by looking Shapiro-Wilk normality test results.
-Also, other reginos are right skewed.[#4]
+Also, other reginos are right skewed.

 ![marmaraHist.](https://github.com/merihbozbura/merihbozbura.github.io/blob/master/images/Hist_Marmara.jpeg?raw=true)

 Before constructing the histogram we need to split the data into intervals called bins.
 For all regions the equation below was used for bin width. **h** is bin width, **c** is a constant in the range of 2.0 and 2.6 (2.6 is optimal for Gaussian data), **IQR** is interquartile range, and **n** is number of data.

-    h=(c*IQR)/(n1/3)
+    h=(c*IQR)/(n^1/3)

 ```r
 IQR_marmaraReg = IQR(as.numeric(unlist(marmaraReg))) #interquartile range